cortexlabs/cortex/docs/deployments/apis.md

 - kind: api
   name: <string>  # API name (required)
   endpoint: <string>  # the endpoint for the API (default: /<deployment_name>/<api_name>)
+  python_path: <string>  # path to the root of your python folder that will be appended to PYTHONPATH (default: folder containing cortex.yaml)
   python:
-    inference: <string>  # path to the inference implementation python file, relative to the cortex root (required)
+    predictor: <string>  # path to the inference implementation python file, relative to the cortex root (required)
   tracker:
     key: <string>  # key to track (required if the response payload is a JSON object)
     model_type: <string>  # model type, must be "classification" or "regression" (required)